Magazine

 Why magazine journalism?

-Readers remember the stories that bring a unique character to life, or vividly drop them into a new world.
+Readers remember the stories that bring a unique character to life or vividly drop them into a new world.
 This happens through deep reporting and eloquent writing.
-It takes time and dedication to master in-depth narrative journalism.
 The Magazine specialization teaches students the building blocks of telling a great story:

-- the immersion reporting that makes readers feel they’re walking in a subject’s shoes
+- Immersion reporting that makes readers feel they’re walking in a subject’s shoes.

-- the framing and packaging that gets stories into formats that make other click, watch and read them in digital and print publications, social media and more
+- Framing and packaging that gets stories into formats that make people click, watch, listen and read in digital and print publications, social media and more.

 What will I learn?

 In this specialization, you’ll learn the ins and outs of print and digital magazine publishing, from pitch development to writing to production.
-You’ll take a deep dive into a newsworthy topic or topics, investing time into learning about controversies, places, characters and issues.
-You can pursue topics that interest you.
-Your writing explores multiple forms, from the personality profile, to an explainer, an analysis, an op-ed, a how-to service piece, a personal essay, a feature, a review or memoir.
-You’ll learn about each style and begin developing your own voice.
+You’ll take a deep dive into newsworthy topics, investing time into learning about controversies, places, characters and issues.
+Your writing explores multiple storytelling platforms and multiple article styles, including the personality profile, features, explainers, how-to service pieces, personal essays, and culture reviews.
+You’ll learn about each style and begin developing your own writing voice.

 In addition, you’ll learn how to produce a multimedia piece that incorporates video, audio, photography and graphic elements.
 Our Chicago campus offers the latest cameras and equipment.